abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l //
 list every file only under current directory, ...so on

 So it suggests:
-just put suffix / to search for directory only,
+put suffix / to search for directory only,
 or put suffix // to search for file only,
-or put suffix /// to search for executable binary only or put suffix //// to search for link only
+or put suffix /// to search for executable binary only
+or put suffix //// to search for link only

 $ l \\\\/